canonical/robotics-actions-workflows/README.md

 - [keepalive.yaml](.github/workflows/keepalive.yaml) - keeps scheduled workflows alive.
 - [promote.yaml](.github/workflows/promote.yaml) - the workflow to promote the snap on the store.

+### General notes

+The reusable workflows proposed here generally consider (but are not restricted to) the following 2 use cases:

+- The `snapcraft.yaml` file lives alongside the source code.
+  This is the main use case.
+  On pull request, the snap is built and tested.
+  It can be retrieved as a workflow artifact for further local testing and tinkering.
+  On pushes & manual trigger (`workflow_call`),
+  the snap is built, tested and also released on the Store on the `edge` risk channel.
+  Only on tags is the snap released on `candidate`.
+  Promotion from `candidate` to `stable` is manual and expected to happen after thorough testing.
+- The snapcraft file lives in its own repository.
+  In this case the automated release schema is, in increasing precedence order: by default, the snap is published on `edge`.
+  In case a tag triggered the workflow, the snap is released on `candidate`.
+  At last, the user can explicitely set the risk.
+  The snap version is expected to be updated appropriately with respect to the upstream code.
+  Since keeping the snapcraft file, its git history and CI in sync with upstream can prove tedious, it is recommended to to pin the source code version at a given tag (`parts.source-tag`), and solely update the snap on new upstream tag.

 ### The snap workflow

 The [snap](.github/workflows/snap.yaml) workflow is the main reusable workflow.